unixorn/awesome-zsh-plugins/README.md

 * [hackersaurus](https://github.com/bhilburn/hackersaurus) - A theme with git status and exit code of last command run embedded in the prompt.
 Related to [powerlevel9k](https://github.com/bhilburn/powerlevel9k).
 * [honukai-iterm-zsh](https://github.com/oskarkrawczyk/honukai-iterm-zsh) - Honukai theme and colors for oh-my-zsh and iTerm
 * [horse-sh](https://github.com/emileswarts/horse-sh) - A very minimal brown/red zsh theme.
+* [hyperzsh](https://github.com/tylerreckart/hyperzsh) - Gives you a comprehensive overview of the branch you're working on and the status of your repository without cluttering your terminal.
 * [intheloop-powerline](https://github.com/zyphrus/intheloop-powerline) - An extension of the intheloop theme to use powerline fonts.
 * [itg](https://github.com/itsthatguy/itg.zsh-theme) - itsthatguy's theme.
 * [jcl-zsh-theme](https://github.com/jasonlewis/jcl-zsh-theme) - Loosely based on the ys theme.